ExCL-Docs/excl-user-docs/contributing/git-command-line.md

 ## Push

-- After committing the edits, push the changes to GitLab.
+- After committing the edits, push the changes to GitHub.
 If the following produces an error, see below the code snippet for common solutions.
 The structure of this command is `git push <remote> <branch>`.

   ```bash
   git push